Request an electrical inspection and find out about possible delays.

 Site Access & Special Coordination

-The requesting FSR is required to contact and discuss access arrangements with the ESO.
+The requesting FSR is required to discuss access arrangements with the ESO.
 Do not have your customer, general contractor or administration staff attempt to make these arrangements.
 The ESO may have technical or inspection relevant questions for the signing FSR that will dictate how the request is handled.

-- If applicable or required a one hour window can be arranged so customers or staff do not need to wait on a site all day.
+- If applicable or required, a one-hour window can be arranged so customers or staff do not need to wait on a site all day.
 This arrangement is the requesting FSR’s responsibility.

 - Special arrangements are to be performed the day of the request by the signing FSR with the assigned ESO.
 Do not make requests on your CAF such as "call John Smith for access”.